jamesrswift/ionio-illustrate/manual.typ

 - If `content` is #show-type("none"), the default value is to display the negative absolute difference between `mz1` and `mz2`.

 - If `height` is #show-type("none"), the default value is `0.3em`.

-#text(fill: red)[*TO DO*: Ensure that this value is passed correctly]
+#warning[The behaviour is *undefined* when either `mz1` or `mz2` are outside the x-axis range.]

-#warning[The behaviour is *undefined* when `mz1` is greater in value than `mz2`.]
+- If `height` is not specified, it is set automatically to a few units above the most intense peak.

-If `height` is not specified, it is set automatically to a few units above the most intense peak.
-If `content` is not specified, it is set automatically to represent the loss of mass between the specified peaks.
+- If `content` is not specified, it is set automatically to represent the loss of mass between the specified peaks.